ThuverX/betterteams/README.md

 ### This mod is in a WIP state.
 Expect uncompleted features and bugs.

-<a color="red">DISCLAIMER: We do not encourage any kind of account modding or bot creation.
-This mod is to be used as means to improve the core experience of Microsoft Teams. **That said, use at your own risk**</a>
+<font color="red">DISCLAIMER: We do not encourage any kind of account modding or bot creation.
+This mod is to be used as means to improve the core experience of Microsoft Teams. **That said, use at your own risk**</font>